The Promotion of Sustainability Management

 Purpose of identifying materiality

-We have identified important opportunities and risks related to sustainability as priority issues (materiality) from the two perspectives of “financial effects on the Company” and “impact on society.”
-We aim to improve our sustainability management by promoting materiality initiatives, creating new business opportunities, and lowering risks.
+We identify important opportunities and risks related to sustainability as materialities from the two perspectives of “financial effects on the Company” and “impact on society.”
+In response to these materialities, we aim to improve our sustainability management by creating new business opportunities and lowering risks.

 From a list of items that included demands from society and foreseeable future challenges, we selected issues that could represent opportunities and risks for the Group.
 Next, we assessed them from the two perspectives of the Group and its stakeholders, and 11 priority issues were extracted.

-Note: Some of the materiality items are similar to the names of “Group Major Risks / PHD Major Strategic Risks” determined by risk management activities; however, due to different objectives and identification processes, their corresponding initiatives are partly different.
-For more details, see “Risk Management” chapter (on page130).
+Some of the materiality items are similar to the names of “Group Major Risks / PHD Major Strategic Risks” determined by risk management activities; however, due to different objectives and identification processes, their corresponding initiatives are partly different.
+For more details, see “Risk Management” chapter (on page 138).

 ● Increase positive impact ●Mitigate negative impact